zero-waste/say-no-to-plastic/readme.md

 ![](images/bouillon.jpg)

 # Socks
-layout: post

-Didn't think I would be posting about socks when I started this but hey!
+I didn't think I would be posting about socks when I started this but hey!
 Interesting material and minimal packaged.
 In fact the only thing that wasn't recyclable was the security tag on the back.
 ![](images/socks.jpg)

-layout: post
+# Mye Mye

 New pan-Asian restaurant Mye Mye.
 If you pick carefully you can walk out with all biodegradable packaging.
 And it's tasty!
 ![](images/myemye.jpg)

-layout: post
+# Sugar
 I used to use Billington's for bread making but why does it only come wrapped in plastic?
 Old school Tate and Lyle it is.
 ![](images/sugar_tate.jpg)